 There is much work to be done if our ultimate goal is peaceful coexistence in the Middle East.
 The vast Arab and Muslim worlds are still governed by an implacable form of late antique monotheism that leaves no room for serious differences, dissent, choice, or freethinking.
 Unlike Israelis, Arabs and Muslims find contentment in purchasing Western goods and other people’s know-how, not in the joys of research and production.
 Oil money may be flooding global markets and buying the best of everything, but such conspicuous consumption only distances Arabs and Muslims from the dynamic Israelis.
 One could only imagine what the Arab world might be if its oil ever became irrelevant to the global economy.

-The questions, in the end, are not about whether Israel can survive indefinitely in its hostile environment (even though that is a huge part of the problem), but whether Israelis and Jews could find the courage to think about how best to define Jewishness and Zionism for themselves and the world.
+The question, in the end, is not about whether Israel can survive indefinitely in its hostile environment (even though that is a huge part of the problem), but whether Israelis and Jews could find the courage to think about how best to define Jewishness and Zionism for themselves and the world.
 To assume that revolutionary thinking about identity is no longer possible today is to succumb to an unproductive form of intellectual fundamentalism.
 If Judaism showed Muslims the way to monotheism, then a renewed form of Jewishness can show us the way to diversity and openness.
-If British Pilgrims and colonists brought their prejudices with them to the world, they eventually were forced to open up their system to allow people like Obama to become president.
-Only such flexibilty allows systems to endure; closed, rigid ones may survive for a while through sheer fundamentalism, but they run out of steam and creativity before they are swept aside by the tides of history.
+If British Pilgrims and colonists brought their prejudices with them to the New World, their descendants eventually were forced to overcome their biases and make it possible for people like Obama to become president.
+Only such flexibility allows systems to endure; closed, rigid ones may survive for a while through sheer fundamentalism, but they run out of steam and creativity before they are swept aside by the tides of history.

 We don’t want this to happen to Israel.
 We all need to fight for that nation’s survival, for it is home to about half of the world’s Jews, heirs to an ancient religion that influenced the birth of Christianity and Islam, and gave much to our global heritage.
 Measured by their own numbers, Jews are an endangered cultural species; to see them vanish out of history would be an incalculable tragedy since they have already come so far and have fought so hard to survive.
 What I personally would like them to do is to find new ways to lead us into an exciting, progressive future, not dissimilar from what Herzl imagined in his not-so-utopian novel, Old New Land, even though, as Shavit notes repeatedly about Zionism in Israel, the Arabs remain insufficiently developed in that book.